ams-clj/clansi/README.md

 You can turn the production of ANSI codes on or off by rebinding the `clansi.core/use-ansi` variable at runtime.
-This allows you to maintain only colorized, marked up version of your code, and then turn ANSI on or off as desired for each output device, execution context, etc.
+This allows you to maintain only one version of your code with the strings marked up for color, and then turn ANSI on or off as desired, according to the properties of each output device, user preference, execution context, etc.

 `(without-ansi)` and `(with-ansi)` convenience macros are provided for